 - Three of the Phase 2 flow monitors and a total of 12 leased level sensors were placed along Pigeon Creek Interceptor for the real-time flow monitoring of the Pigeon Creek Interceptor. - Installed overflow alarms at all lift stations. - Implemented real time monitoring of CSOs.
 Real time data is transmitted through the canopy system so that it is accessible by field staff.
-Cellular units have been installed at locations were telemetry is restricted. - A fourth influent pump and second bar screen were installed at the East WWTP and were operational in February 2012. - The West WWTP Baffle installation project was completed April 18, 2011 and the secondary clarifiers were placed back into service April 19, 2011. - Preformed Sanitaire fine air diffuser cleaning for the secondary aeration system at the East and West WWTPs. - Developed and implemented a green infrastructure participation program to encourage the implementation of green infrastructure concepts in redevelopment projects; funded at \$5M for 2014-2015 and an additional \$7M for 2016-2017. - Designed and initiated construction of the relief sewer from the Adams (CSO 004) to Cass (CSO 002) at a cost of \$13.8M in 2016. - Designed and constructed inflow and infiltration improvements in the North Park sewer basin (completed in 2016 at a cost of \$2.6M). - Initiated the design of inflow and infiltration improvements Phase II in the North Park sewer basin at a cost of \$230,000 in 2017. - Developed documents and completed the cleaning of the Pigeon Creek Interceptor at a cost of \$1.8M. - Initiated Advanced Facility Planning of the Bee Slough projects at a cost of \$2.4M.
+Cellular units have been installed at locations were telemetry is restricted. - A fourth influent pump and second bar screen were installed at the East WWTP and were operational in February 2012. - The West WWTP Baffle installation project was completed April 18, 2011 and the secondary clarifiers were placed back into service April 19, 2011. - Preformed Sanitaire fine air diffuser cleaning for the secondary aeration system at the East and West WWTPs. - Developed and implemented a green infrastructure participation program to encourage the implementation of green infrastructure concepts in redevelopment projects; funded at \$5M for 2014-2015 and an additional \$7M for 2016-2017. - Designed and initiated construction of the relief sewer from the Adams (CSO 004) to Cass (CSO 002) at a cost of \$13.8M in 2016.
+The Utility Achieved Full Operation of the Bee Slough Drainage pipeline portion of the project on December 20, 2017. - Designed and constructed inflow and infiltration improvements in the North Park sewer basin (completed in 2016 at a cost of \$2.6M). - Initiated the design of inflow and infiltration improvements Phase II in the North Park sewer basin at a cost of \$230,000 in 2017. - Developed documents and completed the cleaning of the Pigeon Creek Interceptor at a cost of \$1.8M. - Initiated Advanced Facility Planning of the Bee Slough projects at a cost of \$2.4M.
 The second phase of the AFP for Bee Slough was contracted at an additional \$1.75M in 2016.

-- Eliminated CSO 009 and CSO 123 per Consent Decree Appendix G (October 2016). - Initiated design for the expansion of the West wastewater treatment plant at a cost of \$949,000 in 2017, amended to \$5,6M later that year.
-The amended scope and fee also covered the design of the Howell Park Equalization Basin immediately upstream of the West WWTP. - Initiated design of the East WWTP Effluent Pump Station at a cost of \$2,5M in 2017, amended to \$3,8M later that year.
+- Eliminated CSO 009 and CSO 123 per Consent Decree Appendix G (October 2016). - Initiated design for the expansion of the West wastewater treatment plant at a cost of \$949,000 in 2017, amended to \$5.6M later that year.
+The amended scope and fee also covered the design of the Howell Park Equalization Basin immediately upstream of the West WWTP. - Initiated design of the East WWTP Effluent Pump Station at a cost of \$2.5M in 2017, amended to \$3.8M later that year. - Initiated design for the expansion of the East wastewater treatment plant at a cost of \$4.6M in 2017.